Pseudomanifold/QtOSG/README.md

 compile/work under Microsoft Windows.
 If you want to target this platform, I would be glad for the help!

+Thanks to [Martial Tola](https://github.com/mtola), support for compiling under Microsoft Windows has been added to the project and I am looking forward to any comments.

 # Building QtOSG

     $ git clone https://github.com/Submanifold/QtOSG